Purpose

 Lab-grade

 Research-quantity purchases from scientific suppliers (Alfa Aesar, Sigma-Aldrich, Chemsavers, MSE Supplies).
-Per-gram costs are often 10–1,000× above commodity prices due to certification, packaging, and ultra-high purity.
+Per-gram costs are often 10 to 1,000× above commodity prices due to certification, packaging, and ultra-high purity.
 These records are included in the offers table for completeness but are never selected as the retail reference due to their extreme per-kilogram rates.

 Retail and bulk prices are never merged or averaged.
 They represent different markets.